 Winter driving can seem daunting to many people.
-I remember last year when it snowed in Downtown Cincinnati, Ohio right during rush hour.
+I remember last year when it snowed in Downtown Cincinnati, Ohio during rush hour.
 I even left my home an hour earlier to arrive at work on time.
 It didn’t happen.
 It seems like the entire Cincinnati Metro just shuts down when it snows.

 I remember on that day and the following day of seeing numerous minor accidents, major accidents, and abandoned cars on Ronald Reagan/Cross County Highway.